-Learners should develop the understanding that valued behaviours can be rewarding in itself and can also bring about positive experiences and feelings in others.
-When they are engaged and learning we need to 'catch the children getting it right' through specific praise.
+Learners should develop the understanding that positive behaviours can be rewarding in itself and can also bring about positive experiences and feelings in others.
+When they are engaged and learning we need to 'catch the children getting it right' use of praise and rewards.
 This can be done by:

-- Praise and positive feedback from all adults and peers.
+- 1. Positive recognition through non-verbal interactions E.g. Smile, handshake, high five, fist bump, pat on the back, thumbs up. - 2.
+Praise and positive feedback from all adults and peers.
 This includes direct specific praise e.g. 'Great listening Bob.
 Well done!', indirect specific praise, e.g. 'Mrs Bloggs, have you noticed how well Bob/this group is listening today?', anonymous praise 'There is a group who have worked brilliantly all morning.
 Fantastic work.
-That group has just earned the class 5 minutes extra playtime.' - 2.
-Child's name added to class recognition board (all classes to have one) - 3.
-Children to be provided with stickers - 4.
+That group has just earned the class 5 minutes extra playtime. - 3.
+Children provided with stickers - 4.
 Children given a special job or responsibility - 5.
 Thank you letters written by staff to pupils for demonstrating specific prosocial behaviours. - 6.
 Rewarding of house points.
 House points will be given for good work and attitude and charted in class.
-A record of the house points earned by each child will be kept by the class team who will inform the Headteacher if they reach the following milestones and they then receive certificates which are handed out in Friday's celebration assembly :- bronze (50 housepoints), silver (100), gold (150), platinum (200), diamond (300), star (400) and awesome (500).
+A record of the house points earned by each child will be kept by the class team who will inform the Headteacher if they reach the following milestones and they then receive certificates which are handed out in Friday's celebration assembly: bronze (50 housepoints), silver (100), gold (150), platinum (200), diamond (300), star (400) and awesome (500).
 The house points for each house will be counted up and sent to the Headteacher (Thursday afternoon) to be shared in the 'Celebration Assembly'.
 The house whose members earn the most house points at the end of each term are rewarded with a house treat, which is planned and implemented by the House link teacher. - 7.
 Sharing good work with other classes, teachers, Deputy Head or Head Teacher. - 8.
-Good work and achievements displayed around the school, on the school website and on Twitter. - 9.
+Good work and achievements displayed around the school, on the school website and on Facebook - 9.
 Giving positive feedback to parents/carers at the end of the day or over the phone - 10.
-Marbles for the whole class showing valued behaviours where pupils work together to earn a reward when the jar is full.
+Marbles for the whole class showing positive behaviours where pupils work together to earn a reward when the jar is full.
 A full jar equates to 50 marbles. - 11.
 Weekly Value Postcards are given to individual children and celebrated in celebration assembly - 12.
 Children chosen to be the class Star of the Day and told why they have been selected. - 13.
 Hot Choc Fridays: At appropriate times, the headteacher or deputy will either choose or teachers can nominate individuals or groups of children who have been demonstrating the golden rules and enjoy a hot chocolate together.

-We recognise that all of our children need recognition for valued behaviours.
+We recognise that all of our children need recognition for positive behaviours.
 Children who are always demonstrating them should be noticed, as should those who are working hard to improve their behaviour and attitude.
 It is the responsibility of the class teacher to ensure that all of their children receive equal recognition for remembering the Golden Rules and for 'over and above' behaviour.